-Cobus Pienaar, Managing Director, The Arbinger Institute South Africa
+Director, Arbinger South Africa

-- Rarely ask themselves whether they are the problem or how they may be creating problems for others.
+Rarely ask themselves whether they are the problem or how they may be creating problems for others.

-- Seldom consider ways they could be more helpful to others.
+Seldom consider ways they could be more helpful to others.

-- Fail to seize the opportunity to help things go right.
+Fail to seize the opportunity to help things go right.

-- Eagerly identify problems but never look for solutions.
+Eagerly identify problems but never look for solutions.

 I know such a person.
-His name is Lyle Markham and he is one of my colleagues at the university where I work.
-A few weeks ago, one of our coworkers became very ill and as a consequence realized on the day of her return to the office that she had failed to submit an exam paper that was due the same afternoon.
-I still remember walking past her in the corridor when I heard about her dilemma thinking to myself, This poor person, she really is going to be in serious trouble if she does not submit the paper.
+He was one of my colleagues at the university where I spent many years working.
+I often think back to a day some years ago when one of our coworkers became very ill and as a consequence realized on the day of her return to the office that she had failed to submit an exam paper that was due the same afternoon.
+I still remember walking past her in the corridor when I heard about her dilemma thinking to myself, “This poor person, she really is going to be in serious trouble if she does not submit the paper.”

-Lyle sees the humanity of others and regularly offers up his own time to help.
+When I got back two hours later, I learned from her that our mutual colleague had learned about her serious predicament and stepped in by helping her compile the paper, ensuring that it was handed in on time.
+He regularly sees the humanity of others and offers up his own time to help.
 How do I know that he is the ‘real deal’?
-I know this, because I’ve often been on the receiving end where he helped me.
+I know this, because I’ve often been on the receiving end when he has helped me.